We provide picnic benches specially designed so that wheelchairs fit snugly in the gap provided -

 Why homes and gardens?

-...because not only is it their legal duty under the discrimination acts people who happen to use wheelchairs also happen to enjoy sitting outside when the weather is nice, they are especially appreciated in public places as well as private homes & gardens and also places where care is the first priority.
+...because not only is it their legal duty under the discrimination acts people who happen to use wheelchairs also happen to enjoy sitting outside in fine weather, they are also appreciated in public places as well as private homes & gardens and places where care is a first priority.
 More...

 Not along ago we noticed that in our local park there was adequate seating for the non-disabled but none for the wheelchair-user, the more we looked the more we saw a complete lack of effort in complying with regulations and laws specifically brought in to counter this ignorance and discrimination.
 See our range of assessible benches - here:

 We decide to act, our plan was:

 We then thought we need to provide picnic benches and outdoor furniture for people who use wheelchairs.
 There is definitely a need for disabled, easy access outdoor furniture.
 All made robustly to take the knocks from wheelchairs and manufactured from sustainable wood from environmentally friendly sources.
 Thay also need to make the user feel inclusive.See Large Bench with 2 Spaces for a Wheelchair